elliefprice/final-ellie-price/content/articles/article-1.md

 console.log(triangle)
 ```

-This solution was found through Chapter Two in Eloquent JavaScript by Homer White.
+This solution was found through Chapter Two in Eloquent JavaScript by Homer White and explinations/help given during class lectures.